jackylu0124/aroptionsim-info/README.md

 <br />

-### Supported Greeks for Interactive Visualization:
+### Supported Greeks for Interactive Visualization
 - One-Asset: Delta and Theta (Δ & Θ)
 - Two-Asset: Deltas with respect to the two underlying assets (Δ1 & Δ2)